How to Make a DIY Color Block Cutting Board

 Start out by taping off a portion of the board to paint.
 Use a craft stick to make sure the tape is on securely to prevent leaks and to get a very sharp paint line.

 Paint with you chosen paint color and let dry.
 (It is always a good idea to remove the tape before the paint has totally dried.)
-Next, carefully apply a coat of polyacrylic to the painted portion of the board and let dry.
+Next, carefully apply a coat of food safe sealer to the painted portion of the board and let dry.

 Simply apply the butcher block oil with a clean rag to the rest of the board following the directions on the bottle.
-(I had to use a few coats.)
+(I had to use a few coats.).
+Make sure to keep any of the food away from the painted area when using.

 Lastly, I measured a center point and placed a small mark to determine where I wanted to drill my hole.
 When choosing a drill bit make sure to pick one large enough to allow the leather lace to fit through easily.
 Once the hole is made thread through a length of the leather lace and tie.